 (i) who is lawfully admitted for permanent residence under the Immigration and Nationality Act (INA);

-(viii) who was battered or whose parent or caretaker was battered per Section 431(c) of the Personal Responsibility and Work Opportunity Reconciliation Act as amended per 8 U.S.C.1641(c); or
+(viii) who was battered or whose parent or caretaker was battered, per Section 431(c) of the Personal Responsibility and Work Opportunity Reconciliation Act as amended, per 8 U.S.C.1641(c);

-(ix) who was a victim or whose parent or caretaker was a victim of a severe form of trafficking per Section 107(b) of the Trafficking Victims Protection Act of 2000 that was reauthorized and amended per Trafficking Victim's Protection Reauthorization Act of 2003. • 5
+(ix) who was a victim or whose parent or caretaker was a victim of a severe form of trafficking, per Section 107(b) of the Trafficking Victims Protection Act of 2000 that was reauthorized and amended, per Trafficking Victim's Protection Reauthorization Act of 2003;

 INSTRUCTIONS TO STAFF 340:40-7-5

-1. (a) The worker must ask the applicant if his or her household resources exceed $1,000,000 and document the answer in FACS case notes.
+1. (a) The worker must ask the applicant if the household resources exceed $1,000,000 and document the answer in FACS case notes.

 (b) When the client is an adoptive parent who meets criteria per Oklahoma Administrative Code (OAC) 340:40-7-12(6) or a caretaker not legally and financially responsible for the child, resources are not considered.

-2. When a non-custodial parent needs child care while his or her child is visiting from another state, the non-custodial parent's Oklahoma residence meets the residency requirement for the child.
+2. When a non-custodial parent needs child care for the non-custodial parent's child visiting from another state, the parent's Oklahoma residence meets the residency requirement for the child.
 Persons who maintain a residence out‑of‑state and commute to Oklahoma for work, school, or any other reason do not meet the residence requirement.

-4. Persons born in the United States (U.S.) are, with rare exceptions, United States (U.S.) citizens.
+4. Persons born in the United States (U.S.) are, with rare exceptions, U.S. citizens.

 (1) When persons from certain U.S. territories or possessions do not have citizenship or national status documents in their possession, the worker may be able to determine their status by birth certificate, passport, or other official document.